oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/Deploy/deploying-odi-web-edition.md

 1. Starting from the OCI console, navigate to the OCI Marketplace, as follows (and as shown in the screenshot below):

-    - Be sure that you are working in the same OCI Region as your Autonomous Database.
+    - Be sure that you are working in the same OCI Region as your Autonomous AI Database.
 (In the example below, that is US West (Phoenix))

     - From the Hamburger menu at the top left, select Marketplace, then **All Applications**